bytebase/bytebase.com/content/blog/the-sql-editor-for-developers-and-dbas.md

 ## Try it Out

-With the new SQL Editor in Bytebase Console, you can run database admin commands in Admin mode, anonymize sensitive data when fetching query results, configure a database allowlist to manage database access permission, and save commonly-used SQL scripts to collaborate with team members.
+With the new SQL Editor in Bytebase Console, you can run database admin commands in Admin mode, mask sensitive data when fetching query results, configure a database allowlist to manage database access permission, and save commonly-used SQL scripts to collaborate with team members.
 Besides that, you can inspect all queries in SQL Editor via audit logs.

 If you have any comments or questions, don’t hesitate to let us know.
 You can join our [discord](https://discord.gg/huyw7gRsyA) to learn more about Bytebase.